yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

  * Click on start while applying power to the WRT54G }}}

-Another mac OS X note: I was able to get OS X to use tftp to flash a WRT54G V2.
+Another MacOS X note: I was able to get OS X to use tftp to flash a WRT54G V2.
 The trick seems to be that OS X takes a a few seconds to configure the network connection when the router is powered on.
 My fix was to configure the Ethernet tab of 'built-in ethernet' (System Prefences, Network) to:

  *Configure: Manual(Advanced)
  *Speed: 10baseT/UTP
  *Duplex: full-duplex

 This seems to reduce the startup time of the ethernet port.
-On the second try the tftp methode worked (where the 10+ tries before the fix did not).
+On the second try the TFTP methode worked (where the 10+ tries before the fix did not).
 I also disabled the AirPort during this procedure.

 Please note, netkit tftp has failed to work for some people.
 Try to use Advanced TFTP.
 Don't forget about your firewall settings, if you use one.
 It is best to run the "put" command and then immediately apply power to the router, since the upload window is extremely short and very early in boot.

 ||'''TFTP Error'''||'''Reason'''||
 ||Code pattern is incorrect||The firmware image you're uploading was intended for a different model.||
 ||Invalid Password||The firmware has booted and you're connected to a password protected tftp server contained in the firmware, not the bootloader's tftp server.||
 ||Timeout||Ping to verify the router is online[[BR]]Try a different tftp client (some are known not to work properly)||

 Some machines will disable the ethernet when the router is powered off and not enable it until after the router has been powered on for a few seconds.
 If you're consistantly getting "Invalid Password" failures try connecting your computer and the router to a hub or switch.
 Doing so will keep the link up and prevent the computer from disabling its interface while the router is off.

-Windows 2000 and Windows XP have a TFTP client, and it [http://martybugs.net/wireless/openwrt/flash.cgi can be used] to flash with OpenWrt firmware.
+Windows 2000 and Windows XP have a TFTP client, and it [http://martybugs.net/wireless/openwrt/flash.cgi can be used] to flash with !OpenWrt firmware.

 '''Important:''' Make sure your personal firewall is disabled for this part.
 Some personal firewalls will not give any indication that they have blocked the tftp client.
 Please bear in mind that you should only be connected to the router when your personal firewall is disabled to avoid any nastiness.
 Do NOT forget to enable your personal firewall back when you are done.

 Windows 2000/XP TFTP Client short Instructions